DataStax-Examples/random-paging-restui-java/README.md

 Contributors: [Tomasz Lelek](https://github.com/tomekl007), [Carlos Diaz](https://github.com/crdiaz324)

 ## Objectives
 * To demonstrate how to paginate bidirectionally.
-You can jump to a random page number by modifying the url.
+* Jump to a random page number by modifying the url.

 ## Project Layout
 * [RandomPagingRestUi.java](/src/main/java/com/datastax/examples/RandomPagingRestUi.java) - The main application which will create and populate a schema and start the rest service.